Residents continue their spiritual journey with The Search Continues

 When Mary sat in on one of the Courage to Search sessions she was “absolutely blown away by everyone in attendance.”
 Mary who became an interfaith minister through the One Spirit Interfaith Seminary spent two years studying the practices of many faiths including Judaism, Buddhism, Islam, and Christianity.
 She enjoys working with people who are seeking spiritual growth and helping them reconnect with the divine part of themselves.
 “We trip up in our humanness, but I think when we return to that divine remembrance we live life in a more joyful way…The payoff is absolutely grand.”

 Staff members along with Mary and Stuart will meet with residents who’ve completed The Courage to Search to hear their feedback and what they are seeking from The Search Continues in order to develop the best program for their needs.
-For more information contact The Women’s Home Development Director, Marcia Tapp email@example.com or 713-328-1975.
+For more information contact The Women’s Home Development Manager, Debra Richmond at firstname.lastname@example.org or 713-328-1950.